-Personal/Sick Leave days are not accumulated from year to year.
-If an employee's situation requires a prolonged absence from work, the reason for the absence and the anticipated events will be presented to the appropriate director and/or head of school for a caseby-case decision as to salary and substitute issues.
+Personal days are not accumulated from year to year.
+If an employee's situation requires a prolonged absence from work, the reason for the absence and the anticipated events will be presented to the employee's Supervisor and/or Head of School for a case by-case decision as to salary and substitute issues.

-All unused sick/personal time is forfeited upon separation of employment, regardless of the reason for separation.
+All unused personal days are forfeited upon separation of employment, regardless of the reason for separation.

-Paid sick/personal leave does not count as "hours worked" for purposes of calculating an employee's entitlement to overtime during the week in which sick/personal leave is taken.
-Hourly employees will receive a full day's pay (based on their standard work day) for each paid sick/personal leave day.
-For attendance recording purposes of nonexempt employees, sick/personal leave time will be counted in half or full day increments.
-Salaried employees will receive their normal salary for the paid sick/personal leave days taken.
+Paid personal days do not count as "hours worked" for purposes of calculating an employee's entitlement to overtime during the week in which personal days are taken.
+Hourly employees will receive a full day's pay (based on their standard workday) for each personal day.
+For attendance recording purposes of non exempt employees, personal leave time will be counted in 2, 4 or 8 hour increments.
+Salaried employees will receive their normal salary for the paid personal days taken.

 The School reserves the right to require a doctor's statement if an employee is absent because of his/her own illness or the illness of a family member, whether the absence is prearranged or unforeseeable.
-Sick/personal leave does not accrue during periods of unpaid absence.
+Personal leave does not accrue during periods of unpaid absence.

-Procedures for Authorizing Use of Sick/Personal Leave
+Procedures for Authorizing Use of Personal Leave

-You must notify your Supervisor the night before or at least by 7:00 a.m. that sick/personal leave will be taken on that day.
-Sick/personal leave will usually not be paid if taken immediately before or after a holiday, other designated school day off, or when the School has scheduled a full school in-service day unless you have received prior approval or provided a physician's statement or other bona fide proof of illness.
+You must notify your Supervisor the night before or at least by 7:00 a.m. that personal leave will be taken.
+Personal leave will usually not be paid if taken immediately before or after a holiday, other designated School days off, or when the School has scheduled a full school in-service day unless you have received prior approval or provided a physician's statement or other bona fide proof of illness.

-Requests for Personal Leave that are known in advance should be submitted in writing to your appropriate supervisor at least two weeks prior to the planned leave.
+Requests for Personal Leave that are known in advance should be submitted in writing to your appropriate Supervisor at least two weeks prior to the planned leave.

 10.4.
-Professional Leave
+PROFESSIONAL LEAVE